 Patrick Davis was born March 29, 1943, in Guyana, South America.

 After living in England for 10 years, Patrick Davis moved to Houston, Texas in 1971.
-Davis began to make art after having had a variety of unsatisfying jobs.
-Using an assortment of materials, Davis assembles paper mache figures which he then clothes with paper from magazines, National Geographic being his favorite.
+He began to make art after experiencing a variety of unsatisfying jobs.
+Using an assortment of materials, Davis assembles paper mache figures over wire forms.
+He then paints and clothes them with paper from magazines.
 His finishing touch is often tiny snakeskin scales, which he uses as fingernails and toenails.
-His elegantly posed figures are usually topped with a large hat, which Davis says he makes first and “the rest just comes to me.”
+His elegantly posed figures are typically topped with a large hat, which Davis says he makes first and “the rest just comes to me.”